QuickPay/simpleci/README.md

 At this time you can open [http://localhost:8080](http://localhost:8080) in your browser and sign in with username "admin@domain.tld" and password "abcd1234" - You might want to change those!

+# Demo

+You can watch simpleci testing itself at [https://simpleci.herokuapp.com](https://simpleci.herokuapp.com) - log in with username "demo@domain.tld" and password "1234abcd".
+The user does not have administrator privileges.
+For that you need to run your own instance of simpleci as described in the Installation section.

 # Licence

 Copyright (c) 2012 Tonni Aagesen